CubedProgrammer/linux_utility/README.md

 ### chmap
 A character map.

+First argument is starting row, second argument is number of rows to display at once.

-Using up and down arrows to move by one row, page up and page down to move by 256.
+Using up and down arrows to move by one row, page up and page down to move by all rows.

 Exit using the escape key.

-Requires the terminal to be at least sixteen by sixteen.
+Requires the terminal to be at least sixteen by number of rows.
 ### clock
 A clock that uses the command-line interface.